-Let’s get real about cupcakes.
-They’re really just single-serve versions of full-size cakes.
-That means each one is a perfect miniature masterpiece you don’t have to ruin by slicing.
-Plus they’ve got portion control built right in.
+Let's get real about cupcakes.
+They're really just single-serve versions of full-size cakes.
+That means each one is a perfect miniature masterpiece you don't have to ruin by slicing.
+Plus, they've got portion control built right in.
 You can use any cake recipe to make cupcakes, but with a lot less baking time.
-Here’s what you need to know so your cupcakes turn out great every time.
+Here's what you need to know to be a cupcake-baking pro.

 How to Bake Cupcakes

 Let's use this top-rated recipe for Lemon Cupcakes to demonstrate the steps to cupcake-baking success.
 As we work through the recipe, you'll learn the why, how, and when of each step.
 Then, you'll be able to apply all this know-how to any cake or cupcake recipe you make.

 Turning the oven on before you start mixing the batter gives your oven time to reach the right temperature for your recipe.
 It's a fact of baking that no two ovens heat at the same rate, and they're notoriously inaccurate when it comes to temperature read-outs on the front panel.
 To outsmart your oven, always use an oven thermometer.

 As with any cake recipe, the butter and eggs need to be at room temperature before you begin mixing the batter.
 If you use refrigerator-cold eggs, they won't incorporate into the mixture as well and will make the batter look "curdled."
 Ice-cold butter won't play well, either.
 To avoid the big chill, set out the ingredients early to warm up before you start.

 Prep your cupcake pan now so it will be ready to go when the batter's done.
 (You'll find out why when we get to that step.)
 Use paper liners to help the cupcakes come out of the pan easily.
 For extra non-stick insurance, apply a light coating of cooking spray or wipe cooking oil on the pan.
 This will keeps the tops of your cupcakes from sticking to the pan if they rise above their liners.